-A list of top 10 countries to expand in order to grow your eCommerce business.
+A list of top 10 countries to expand to grow your eCommerce business.

-Ecommerce is growing at an exponential rate and has already become a global phenomenon.
+Ecommerce is growing exponentially and has already become a global phenomenon.
 The industry is now boasting new trends in innovation and how people find, purchase, and pay for products online.
 Below we count down the top ten countries to expand if you want to grow your eCommerce sales.

 China overtook the United States as the largest eCommerce market globally, recording annual sales of up to $672 billion.
 The leading companies revolutionizing e-commerce in the country are subsidiaries of the internet conglomerate Alibaba group.